FoveHMD/UnityPlugin/UpgradeGuide.md

 This document explains how to smoothly upgrade the plugin from a previous version in a Unity project.

+## Upgrading to 4.2.0

+A public function has been renamed so you may have to adjust your code (see the [changelog](./Changelog.md) for more details).

 ## Upgrading to 3.2.0

 All Fove APIs return types changed from `Type` to `Result<Type>`.
 The new result type contains both the previously returned value plus an error code.